bionetslab/grn-benchmark/src/codc-cli-tool/README.md

 - **Example**: `--inputfile_2 /path/to/condition2.tsv`

 #### `--output_path`
 - **Description**: The directory where the output TSV file will be saved.
-This file will contain the computed differential coexpression network based on copula approach.
+This file will contain the computed differential co-expression network based on copula approach.
 - **Required**: Yes
 - **Example**: `--output_path /path/to/output`
-- **Output Details**: The output is a TSV file named `network.tsv`, which includes columns for target gene, regulator gene, condition, and the weight as the coexpression difference.
+- **Output Details**: The output is a TSV file named `network.tsv`, which includes columns for target gene, regulator gene, condition, and the weight as the co-expression difference.

 #### `--ties_method`
 - **Description**: Method to handle ties in data ranking within the pseudo-observations calculation.